 The performance will play on 5, 7 and 8 March

-The Glyptotek and Kind of Opera present ‘Earth Elegies’ – a new interdisciplinary performance concert, which reinterprets the classic myth of Persephone and equates the labor of childbirth with the regeneration of nature.
-Performed by soprano and composer Katinka Fogh Vindelev and 70 singers from Copenhagen Girls' Choir.
+The Glyptotek and Kind of Opera present ‘Earth Elegies’ – a new interdisciplinary performance concert based on Sofie Isager Ahl’s poetry collection with music by Katinka Fogh Vindelev and choreography by Marie Topp.
+The work reinterprets the classic myth of Persephone and equates giving birth with the regeneration of nature.
+The performance concert is performed by soprano and composer Katinka Fogh Vindelev and 70 singers from the Sankt Annæ Girls’ Choir.

 An elegy is a lament that mourns what has been lost.
 In ‘Earth Elegies’ the song calls for awakening, in a confrontation with our 2000-year-old cultural Christian view that everything is created from above.
 An attitude that has so greatly influenced our view of nature, disenchanted nature and contributed to inappropriate exploitation of the resources of the Earth.